 Boat Safaris in Tanzania

-The Momella lakes are a collection of multiple alkaline lakes such as Lake Rishetani, El Kekhotoito, Kusare, Tulusia, Lekandiro, small and big Momella that are fed by underground streams located in the northeastern part of the park.
-Canoeing in Arusha national park is carried out on the small Momella lake taking about 2 to 3 hours ride and during the activity you will have great views of animals like bushbucks, buffaloes, giraffes along the water shores, hippos in water, enjoy peaceful and great views of the beautiful scenery and different bird species like flamingos, Egyptian geese, sacred ibis, helmeted guinea fowl, grey-headed kingfisher, white-breasted cormorant, white browned coucal among others.
+The Momella lakes are a collection of multiple alkaline lakes, such as Lake Rishetani, El Kekhotoito, Kusare, Tulusia, Lekandiro, and small and big Momella, that are fed by underground streams located in the northeastern part of the park.
+Canoeing in Arusha National Park is carried out on the small Momella Lake, taking about a 2- to 3-hour ride, and during the activity you will have great views of animals like bushbucks, buffaloes, and giraffes along the water shores; hippos in the water; and peaceful and great views of the beautiful scenery and different bird species like flamingos, Egyptian geese, sacred ibis, helmeted guinea fowl, grey-headed kingfishers, and white-breasted cormorants, among others.

 Best time to go for boat safaris in Tanzania

-Boat safaris in Tanzania can be done anytime throughout the year though the best time is in the dry season during the months of June to October because this is the time when you will be able to have spectacular views of abundant animals that gather around the water shores to drink water.
+Boat safaris in Tanzania can be done anytime throughout the year, though the best time is in the dry season from June to October, because this is the time when you will be able to have spectacular views of abundant animals that gather around the water’s shores to drink water.

-Boat safaris in Tanzania are a must-do activities that will offer you breathtaking views and lifetime experiences as you paddle along the water bodies with an experienced guide who will be explaining about different animals, birds, plants among others.
-For more information about boat safaris you can contact Focus East Africa Tours.
+Boat safaris in Tanzania are a must-do activity that will offer you breathtaking views and lifetime experiences as you paddle along the water bodies with an experienced guide who will be explaining about different animals, birds, plants, and others.
+For more information about boat safaris, you can contact Focus East Africa Tours.

 book a safari